sj-piano/eth-contract-hello-world-typescript/README.md

 `npm run --silent ts-node scripts/get-balance.ts -- --network=mainnet --log-level info --address-file input-data/ethereum-mainnet-address.txt`

 See fee estimations for the different contract operations, including deployment:
-`npm run --silent ts-node scripts/hello-world-estimate-fees.ts -- --network=mainnet --log-level info`
+`npm run --silent ts-node scripts/hello-world-estimate-fees.ts -- --network=mainnet`

+If a fee limit is exceeded, and you are willing to spend the money, increase the `MAX_FEE_PER_TRANSACTION_USD` value in `user-config.env`.
+Re-run the `hello-world-estimate-fees.ts` command above to confirm that no fee limit will be exceeded.

 Deploy the contract to the Ethereum mainnet:
 `npm run --silent ts-node scripts/hello-world-deploy.ts -- --network=mainnet --log-level info`